 Cons

-- It can be more expensive than other available options
+- It can be more expensive compared to other options.

 - Could have a better user interface.